Academic Advising and Support Services

 Counseling and Psychological Services

-The mission of the Counseling and Psychological Services Center, located in the Alexander Health Center is to support the general health and wellbeing of the TU Campus Community though services such as, psychological counseling, assessment, psychoeducational programs, and consultation.
-Our goal is to help students cope optimally with tensions that arise amid the changes and transitions of college life.
+Helping students cope optimally with tensions that arise amid the changes and transitions of college life is the special concern of the Counseling and Psychological Services Center, located in the Alexander Health Center.
 The center also helps faculty and staff function more effectively in their roles.
+Services for students, faculty, and staff include psychological counseling, assessment, psychoeducational programs, and consultation.
 Confidentiality is protected by psychologist-client privilege.
-Appointments may be made in person or by telephone, 918-631-2200, Monday through Friday, 8:00 a.m. - 5:00 p.m. (closed during lunch hour).
+Appointments may be made in person or by telephone, 918-631-2200, Monday through Friday, 8:00 a.m. - 5:00 p.m.
+(8:00 a.m. - 9:00 p.m. on Tuesdays).
 Provisions are also made for anyone requesting counseling immediately.

 Speech, Language, and Hearing Testing and Therapy

-The University’s program in speech-language pathology provides diagnostic testing in speech, language, and hearing along with therapy services for individuals of all ages.
+The University’s program in speech language pathology provides diagnostic testing in speech, language, and hearing along with therapy services for individuals of all ages.
 There is a fee for these services.
 A free screening clinic is available at the Mary K. Chapman Speech and Hearing Clinic on Fridays, by appointment, to determine if a significant communication problem exists.
 Although these screenings do not include detailed diagnostic or therapy services, they do include appropriate counseling, recommendations, and referrals.
-Call the clinic at 918-631-2504 for information.

 Office of Student Affairs